dyvoid/hue-air/README.md

 A basic (read: fugly) MXML interface is in place.

-You can find source code for the iMotion SWC here: http://code.google.com/p/imotionproductions/
+You can find source code for the required iMotion library here: http://code.google.com/p/imotionproductions/